The History of Perfume - A Curious Tale

 The fashion and beauty sector adapted incredibly to the more restrictive environment.
 Publications such as New Look and Marie Claire contained new agony columns as well as whole sections dedicated to beauty and fashion.

 In order to stand out in these publications, designers would create their own “character fragrances” specific to their own style.
-Designer fragrances were also used to stand out by consumers.
+In order to stand out, consumers would also wear designer fragrances

 After the war, lighter and fresher perfumes became more popular.